CAmadeus/falcon-tools/README.md

 * Decrypting payloads encrypted with csecret 6 (such as the final SecureBoot stage), which is usually done by the BootROM during authentication through setting a special bit in a register.

+9. Build the [`secureboot`](./secureboot) payload using `make` and run it.
+After that, dump the TSEC DMEM (see [faucon_launcher](https://github.com/CAmadeus/faucon_launcher) for a reference implementation through button input) to SD card and extract the decrypted blob starting from address 0.
+It can then be analyzed using [ghidra_falcon](https://github.com/Thog/ghidra_falcon) or another disassembler.

+With all these steps combined, one can obtain the plaintexts of a few specific hardware secrets along with the plaintext blobs of each stage of the TSEC firmware for research and analysis, which makes this obscure black box more accessible towards other people without a background in Falcon security.

 ## Credits